ocrow/duktape-wiki/HowtoBuffers.md

 // |41004200430044004500460047004800|
 ```

-Starting from Duktape 1.4.0 a plain buffer argument is treated the same as
+FIXME: Starting from Duktape 1.4.0 a plain buffer argument is treated the same as
 `Duktape.Buffer`, i.e. used as a value initializer.

 ## Avoiding Duktape custom behaviors